syncrosim/pysyncrosim/docs/quickstart.rst

     8         9  46
     9        10  50

-Identifying the Parent Scenario of a Results Scenario
+Identifying the Parent Scenario of a Result Scenario
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you have many alternative scenarios and many Results Scenarios, you can always find the parent scenario that was run in order to generate the Results Scenario using the scenario :attr:`~pysyncrosim.scenario.Scenario.parent_id` attribute.
+If you have many alternative scenarios and many result scenarios, you can always find the parent scenario that was run in order to generate the result scenario using the scenario :attr:`~pysyncrosim.scenario.Scenario.parent_id` attribute.

 .. code-block:: pycon

-    # Find parent ID of first Results Scenario
+    # Find parent ID of first result scenario
     >>> my_results_scenario_all[0].parent_id
     1.0

-    # Find parent ID of second Results Scenario
+    # Find parent ID of second result scenario
     >>> my_results_scenario_all[1].parent_id
     3.0